Addicks, Houston: Roads

 The names of many of the oldest roads in the area indicate the two towns they connect.
 For example, Addicks-Satsuma Road once linked the small town of Addicks with the small town of Satsuma, Texas once located near the intersection of Highway 6 and Highway 290.
 Remnants of this road are still in use today as a part of Highway 6 north of Interstate 10.
 Similarly, Addicks-Howell Road connected Addicks to the small town of Howellville once located near the intersection of Highway 6 and Westheimer Road.
 While most of the original Addicks-Howell Road was paved over during the re-routing of present-day Highway 6, the northernmost stretch still exists just south of its intersection with Interstate 10.
 Other roads that follow this convention include Addicks-Fairbanks Road (present day Eldridge Parkway north of Interstate 10) and Addicks-Clodine Road (most of which was abandoned after building of the Barker Reservoir).
 Jackrabbit Road was named because of the plethora of jackrabbits that once lived around and often darted across the narrow, two-lane road.
-Jackrabbit Road once extended from the present site of the community of Addicks north toward Fairbanks; the road intersected with then-Hempstead Highway/now SH 290.
+Jackrabbit Road once extended from the present site of the community of Addicks north toward Fairbanks; the road intersected with then-Hempstead Highway/now US 290.
 In the late 1950s, much of the dirt-and-gravel Jackrabbit Road was widened and replaced with the new FM 1960.
-The section of FM 1960 south of 290 toward Addicks and continuing south past Addicks was later renamed State Highway 6.
-Portions of Jackrabbit Road south of SH 290 remain; it is east of current SH 6.
+The section of FM 1960 south of US 290 toward Addicks and continuing south past Addicks was later renamed State Highway 6.
+Portions of Jackrabbit Road south of US 290 remain; it is east of current SH 6.